jadis0x/UdemySaver/README.md

 # UdemySaver
-UdemySaver is a lightweight C++ application that lets you download Udemy courses you own for offline use.
+UdemySaver is an open-source Udemy course downloader written in modern C++20.
+It lets you save videos, subtitles, and course assets you own for offline learning.
-It ships with a small HTTP server and a modern web UI so you can browse your library, queue downloads, and monitor progress from your browser.
+A built-in HTTP server powers a responsive web interface so you can browse your Udemy library, queue downloads, and monitor progress from any browser.

 ## Features
+- Download Udemy courses, lectures, subtitles, and attachments for offline access.
-- View your Udemy course library in a responsive web UI.
+- Responsive web interface to browse your Udemy library.
-- Start and monitor download queues for individual lectures or entire courses.
+- Queue and monitor downloads for single lectures or entire courses.
-- Automatically organizes downloaded files under a `downloads/` directory.
+- Automatically organizes files under a structured `downloads/` directory.
-- Cross-platform build via CMake.
+- Cross-platform build via CMake for Windows, macOS, and Linux.

 ## Showcase
 ![Course library view](app_showcase/App_Screenshot_2.png)